leon-wm/TikTok-Autobot/README.md

 ## Contributing & Ways to improve
+- [x] Creating and uploading Videos
+- [ ] Having reqular off times during the night
+- [ ] Writing fitting Comments
+- [ ] Liking Videos
+- [ ] Liking Comments
+- [ ] Going offline during the day(Not beeing to suspicious)

-Feel Free to Contribute and improve the Bot, certain goals of the Bot will follow soon
+*Feel Free to Contribute and improve the Bot, certain goals of the Bot will follow soon*

 ## Developers and maintainers
 leon-wm - https://github.com/leon-wm (Owner)